Top 10 Hard to Kill Houseplants

 These low-maintenance. hard to kill houseplants will thrive in your space, no matter what, even if you don't have a green thumb.

 Some of us may not have the greenest of thumbs, but don’t let that stop you from enjoying all the benefits of houseplants.
 Not only are there plenty of low-maintenance houseplants to grow, houseplants add living beauty to your space and help purify the air, giving you a boost in both body and spirit.
 (Though do keep in mind that some houseplants are toxic to pets or children, so check aspca.org or children’s health websites before incorporating houseplants into your home.)
-These hard to kill houseplants will flourish under the care of even the most forgetful gardeners.
+These hard to kill houseplants will flourish under the care of beginners and even the most forgetful gardeners.

 Add a subtle touch of burgundy or golden yellow to your living space with the wide, waxy leaves of philodendron.
 Try the varieties McColley’s Finale or Prince of Orange for colorful philodendron that are low-fuss.
 This houseplant can grow quickly, though, so keep it well groomed by trimming it back, staking upright types or winding the foliage around itself.